corentin-junod/DSM-Occlusion/README.md

         - Update the package list and install : `sudo apt-get update && sudo apt-get install cmake libgdal-dev`
         - Download CUDA Toolkit from the official site (https://developer.nvidia.com/cuda-downloads).
 Select your preferred installer type and proceed through the installation process.
       - Other distributions :
-        - **Git and Cmake** : these are widely available form any distribution
+        - **Git and CMake** : these are widely available form any distribution
-        - **GDAL**
+        - **GDAL** : Depends on the distribution.
+The development package is often called gdal-devel or libgdal-dev.
         - **CUDA Toolkit** : Download it from the official site (https://developer.nvidia.com/cuda-downloads).
 Select your preferred installer type and proceed through the installation process.

-2. Clone this repository
+2. Clone this repository and navigate to its root.

-3. Navigate to the repository root and generate the project using the command `cmake -B ./build`.
+3. Generate the project using the command `cmake -B ./build`.

-4. Build the project using `cmake --build ./build --config Release`
+  Then build the project using `cmake --build ./build --config Release`

 ### macOS